We1337/Roadmap-Study-Cyber-Security/README.md

 The first step in our cybersecurity roadmap is to conduct a thorough risk assessment.
 This will involve identifying potential threats and vulnerabilities in our systems and processes, and prioritizing them based on their likelihood and potential impact.

+### How to use

+To open a vault in Obsidian, you can follow these steps:

+1. Open Obsidian on your computer.
+2. Click on the "Open another vault" button in the lower-left corner of the screen, or go to "File" > "Open another vault" in the menu bar.
+3. Select the folder that contains your vault, or select the ".obsidian" folder within your vault.
+4. Click "Open" to open the vault in Obsidian.

+Once your vault is open, you can start creating and editing notes, linking them together, and organizing them using hashtags and other features.

 ### Goals and Objectives

 Based on our risk assessment, we will establish goals and objectives for improving our security posture.
 These might include: